timbo112711/pca-clustering-app/README.md

 # pca-clustering-app

-# Market Selecting For Media Testing
+# ML Clustering Web App

-# Version: 1.0
+# Version: 1.3

 Shiny app that brings a data file in, performs PCA and then performs K means custering based on the set of variables that explain most of the data, and allows